-Is it worth it to teach slang and colloquial language?
-Opinions on this topic are definitely divided.
-But the truth is, slang is a living language spoken by native speakers every day.
-And so, it is definitely worth teaching students some expressions, which they might hear in their conversation with native speakers or even in their favourite series.
+Is it worth teaching slang and colloquial language?
+Opinions on this topic are divided.
+But the truth is, slang is a living language, spoken by native speakers every day.
+So, it is definitely worth teaching students some expressions, which they might hear in their conversations with native speakers or even in their favourite series.

 And if you do decide to introduce it in your lessons, we have some tips for you!

 Make sure you have a good understanding of what each phrase means.
 It is best to check the meaning in several sources on the Internet and select the most common one to begin with.